feralforreal/VirtualizedDataCenter/README.md

 Its highly flexible, scalable and secure.
 They can be isolated and segmented as needed.
 Its scalable as XYZ components for servers are a lot cheaper and readily available.

 Tech stack :
-Linux (Ubuntu)
-Docker
-Python
-Shell Scripting
-Ansible
+Linux (Ubuntu), Docker,Python, Shell Scripting, Promethus, Jenkins, Github, Jinja2, Ansible, Netmiko